Support for Business

 Guidance on working safely in people’s homes available here.

-A new ‘support finder’ tool aims to help businesses and the self-employed quickly and easily determine what financial support is available to them during the coronavirus pandemic.
-By completing a quick and simple online questionnaire, you will then be directed to a list of all the financial support that may be available.
+A ‘support finder’ tool to help businesses and the self-employed quickly and easily determine what financial support is available to them during the coronavirus pandemic.

 KPMG and Build UK have provided guidance on tax measures introduced by HMRC in response to coronavirus, including Time to Pay, business rates and property‐related grants, income tax deferral, VAT, and corporate tax.